Black Lives Matter: it’s time to do some of the work.

 First, some context: the upper echelons of organisations – regardless of sector and to a large extent, geography – are dominated by older white men.
 Further, there is overwhelming evidence indicating that this phenomenon is a result of discrimination.
 There’s also a truckload of evidence showing that diverse leadership significantly improves organisational performance.
 However, the lack of diversity at leadership levels is not just a business problem: it is a moral and legal one (Equality Act 2010), too.

 - What’s in a name?
 The little and the big things matter when it comes to inclusion.
 A client once ended our work together following my mispronunciation of their name at a critical juncture in our conversation.
 And I would say I deserved it.
-It’s not all about getting it ‘right’ though: much respect – integral to inclusion – may be manifest in taking the trouble to ask ‘how is it pronounced?’.
-Regardless of whether someone always gets it right or not, I hazard that it leaves a warm and fuzzy feeling.
-A feeling akin to belonging, and ‘psychological safety’.
+It’s not all about getting it ‘right’ though: much respect – integral to inclusion – may be manifest in taking the trouble to ask and to ‘see’ an individual.
+Regardless of getting it right, I hazard that it leaves a warm and fuzzy feeling to be seen to this extent.
+Professor Soo Min Toh and colleagues (University of Toronto) write about such small things mattering, in this instance decentring Anglo names as the norm.

+I am also talking about small things enhancing a sense of belonging – and ‘psychological safety’.
 Think of psychological safety and inclusion as best mates.
-It’s a bit of a love triangle – a good one – in fact: psychological safety also goes hand in hand with team performance, a landmark study in 1999 by Professor Amy Edmondson found.
+It’s a bit of a love triangle, in fact: psychological safety also goes hand in hand with team performance, a landmark study in 1999 by Professor Amy Edmondson found.
 What’s in a name?
 Quite a bit. - Hey line managers.
 You are a big deal for marginalised staff.
 Support from a line manager can be ‘make or break’ in terms of equality of promotion and retention opportunities.
 What does ‘support’ in this context mean?
 Some examples:

 i.
 Lean towards those staff who are different to you — even those you find ‘difficult’.
 We all gravitate toward those similar to us; be conscious of this as a manager.
 One aspect of this may be facilitating stretching opportunities for all those you manage.